 - Given a Binary Tree, find the node such that its sub-tree is the largest sized (in terms of the number of nodes) binary search tree.

-- Again, there is no separate HR interview that is held.
-These questions are asked during the technical interviews itself.
+- Again, there is no separate HR interview.

 If you found this article useful, please do recommend and help others break into Microsoft.